ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Van from inside](/assets/images/IMG_1478.jpg)

 Robert fixed a broken bench in his van while I built another frame to fix a second gas bottle.
-I ran out of gas the other day and bought a "new" bottle of cheap Moroccan gas.
+I ran out of gas the other day and bought a "new" bottle filled with cheap Moroccan gas.
 I kept the "old" bottle because I was not quite sure if I'd be able to exchange the "new" bottle in Germany again. :wink:

 ![Gas bottles](/assets/images/IMG_1256.jpg)